Sir Richard Grosvenor, 1st Earl Grosvenor

 Last Edited=2 May 2008

-Elizabeth Courtenay was the daughter of Sir Philip Courtenay and unknown daughter Hingeston.1 She married Sir Edward Courtenay, 1st and last Earl of Devon, son of Sir Hugh Courtenay and Margaret Carminow.1
+Elizabeth Courtenay was the daughter of Sir Philip Courtenay and unknown daughter Hingeston.1 She married Edward Courtenay, 1st and last Earl of Devon, son of Sir Hugh Courtenay and Margaret Carminow.1

-As a result of her marriage, Elizabeth Courtenay was styled as Countess of Devon on 26 October 1485.
+After her marriage, Elizabeth Courtenay was styled as Countess of Devon on 26 October 1485.

 Citations